kvassAI/slate/source/includes/_coupons.md

 Attributes | Types | Description
 ---------- | ----- | -----------
 **name** | `string` | Name of the coupon
-**code** | `string` | The code will be used by a costumer.
-The code is automatically generated (a string of 6 characters long, e.g: Nz42kL), but you can also create our own code.
-**currency** | `string` | ISO 4217 code of currency, for example: "EUR" percent_off | `number` | Is the discount percentage, can be set to `0.` to `1.`, e.q: 0.2 means 20% of the amount.
-amount_off | `number` | Is the discount amount, e.q: 100.50, so the next payment will be decreased by 100.50.
-starting_date | `object` | Define when the coupon is usable, it could now or in the future.
-If it defined in the future, it means the coupon could not be used before the `starting_date`, `timestamp` format. _Default `now`_ ending_date | `object` | The date when the coupon will be unusable, it means after that day any customer could use it anymore, `timestamp` format. max_redemptions | `integer` | The number of time a coupon can be used, when the `used_count` is equal of `max_redemption` then any customer could use the coupon anymore. used_count | `integer` | Automatically increment by each use.
+**code** | `string` | The code to be used by a costumer.
+By default, the code is automatically generated (a string of 6 characters long, e.g: Nz42kL), but you can also create our own. percent_off | `number` | The discount percentage, should be between `0.` and `1.`, for example: 0.2 means 20% of the total amount. amount_off | `number` | Discount amount, for example: 100.50, means that the next payment will be decreased by 100.50. currency | `string` | ISO 4217 code of currency, for example: "EUR" starting_date | `object` | Define when can the coupon start being used.
+By default, it'll start at the time of creation, but it could be defined for the future.
+If defined in the future, it means the coupon could not be used before the `starting_date`, `timestamp` format. _Default `now`_ ending_date | `object` | The date when the coupon will stop being available. `timestamp` format. max_redemptions | `integer` | The number of times a coupon can be used.
+When the `used_count` is equal to the `max_redemption` then the coupon becomes unusable. used_count | `integer` | Automatically incremented by each use.

-As you can see, there is two type of discount: percent_off and amount_off.
+As you can see, there are two type of discount: percent_off and amount_off.
-Is important to remember: a coupon can only have one of them in the meantime.
+It's important to remember: a coupon can only have one of them at the same time.
-But if you want to change the type of discount you can do it easily by a `PUT coupons/<coupon_id>` (There is an example [here](#switch-the-discount-type))
+But if you want to change the type of discount you can do it easily with a `PUT coupons/<coupon_id>` (There is an example [here](#switch-the-discount-type))
 <br/>
 <aside class="notice">
-Regarding how a coupon can be automatically unusable, there are 3 ways:
+There are 3 different ways a Coupon can become unusable:
  <br/>- When the `ending_date` is the current date
  <br/>- When the `max_redemptions` is reached
  <br/>- It's also possible to combine `ending_date` and `max_redemptions`.
-In that case, the coupon will be unsuable `max_redemptions` is reached or at the `ending_date`.
+In that case, the coupon will become unsuable if `max_redemptions` is reached or at the `ending_date`.
 </aside>

 ## Create a Coupon